 If the idea of making yourself inaccessible gives you pause, Roos has an answer to that – “It is our life; we are entitled to one hour without interruption, particularly from loved ones.
 We ask for their support.
 ‘I was on an hour’ is something they learn to understand.
 But they won’t respect it unless we do first.”

 Music, reading, and straightening up are all forbidden.
-White noise or music in a foreign language are allowed.
+White noise or music in a foreign language is allowed.

 That’s what I love so much about this method.
 To me, it’s a way to break the shame cycle, wherein we tell ourselves we should be writing/reading/coding/studying/painting more, and then when we fail to do so, we feel guilty and ashamed, thereby developing a negative relationship with our creative projects.
 With the Kitchen Timer method, you can set achievable goals.
 Keeping your writing appointments will make you feel proud and accomplished, encouraging you to set and keep more appointments.